ethan-charles/MLE-interview/基础模型算法整理/readme.md

 # Logistic Regression

 1. Initialize weights w and bias b
 2. Set learning rate α
 3. For each epoch:
-   3.1 For each data point (x_i, y_i):
+   - For each data point (x_i, y_i):
        - Compute y_pred = sigmoid(w * x_i + b)
        - Calculate error = y_pred - y_i
        - Update weights: w = w - α * error * x_i
        - Update bias: b = b - α * error
 4. Repeat until convergence or for a set number of iterations.

 # Sigmoid function:
 sigmoid(z) = 1 / (1 + exp(-z))

 # K-Nearest Neighbors (KNN)

 1. Set the number of neighbors K
 2. For each test data point:
-   2.1 Calculate the distance between the test point and all training points 2.2 Select the K nearest neighbors
+   - Calculate the distance between the test point and all training points
+   - Select the K nearest neighbors
-   2.3 Assign the most common label among the K neighbors as the prediction
+   - Assign the most common label among the K neighbors as the prediction

 # Decision Tree

 1. Start at the root node
 2. For each node, if all data points belong to the same class:
    - Return the class
 3. Otherwise:
-   3.1 Calculate the best feature to split on based on a criterion (e.g., Gini impurity, Information gain) 3.2 Split the data into subsets based on the selected feature 3.3 Repeat the process recursively for each subset until reaching a stopping condition (e.g., max depth, pure leaf)
+   - Calculate the best feature to split on based on a criterion (e.g., Gini impurity, Information gain)
+   - Split the data into subsets based on the selected feature
+   - Repeat the process recursively for each subset until reaching a stopping condition (e.g., max depth, pure leaf)
 4. Assign the majority class in the leaf nodes.

 # Support Vector Machine (SVM)

 1. Initialize weights w and bias b
 2. Set learning rate α and regularization parameter λ
 3. For each epoch:
-   3.1 For each data point (x_i, y_i):
+   - For each data point (x_i, y_i):
        - If y_i * (w * x_i + b) >= 1:
-           Update weights: w = w - α * λ * w
+           - Update weights: w = w - α * λ * w
        - Else:
-           Update weights: w = w - α * (λ * w - y_i * x_i)
+           - Update weights: w = w - α * (λ * w - y_i * x_i)
-           Update bias: b = b + α * y_i
+           - Update bias: b = b + α * y_i
 4. Repeat until convergence or for a set number of iterations.

 # K-Means Clustering

 1. Initialize K cluster centroids randomly
 2. For each data point:
-   2.1 Assign the point to the nearest centroid
+   - Assign the point to the nearest centroid
 3. Update centroids by calculating the mean of the points in each cluster
-4. Repeat steps 2-3 until convergence (centroids no longer change or maximum iterations reached)
+4. Repeat steps 2-3 until convergence (cent

 # Naive Bayes